clockworklabs/spacetime-docs/docs/rls/index.md

 public partial class Module
 {
     /// <summary>
-    /// A user must have a corresponding player.
+    /// An account must have a corresponding player.
     /// </summary>
     [SpacetimeDB.ClientVisibilityFilter]
-    public static readonly Filter USERS_FILTER = new Filter.Sql(
+    public static readonly Filter ACCOUNT_FILTER = new Filter.Sql(
-        "SELECT u.* FROM users u JOIN players p ON u.id = p.id WHERE u.identity = :sender"
+        "SELECT a.* FROM account a JOIN player p ON a.id = p.id WHERE a.identity = :sender"
     );

     /// <summary>
-    /// A player must have a corresponding user.
+    /// A player must have a corresponding account.
     /// </summary>
     [SpacetimeDB.ClientVisibilityFilter]
-    public static readonly Filter USERS_FILTER = new Filter.Sql(
+    public static readonly Filter ACCOUNT_FILTER = new Filter.Sql(
-        "SELECT p.* FROM users u JOIN players p ON u.id = p.id WHERE u.identity = :sender"
+        "SELECT p.* FROM account a JOIN player p ON a.id = p.id WHERE a.identity = :sender"
     );
 }
 ```